 Note: Districts are also assessed the basic contribution for students attending State supported schools for the blind or deaf pursuant to NYSEL 4201.
-However, the contribution is no longer deducted from the district's General Aid payment due to statutory changes in 2011 whereby the district of residence, not the State, pays the school in the first instance.
+However, the contribution is not deducted from the district's General Aid payment because the current district of residence, not the State, pays the school in the first instance.
 The district is then reimbursed by the State net of the district's basic contribution amount.